Modern ladylike elegance dominates London's catwalks

 Friel, a long-time fan of the designer, said "I think it's elegant, it makes me feel incredibly feminine.
 I'm a big vintage fan and I think a lot of the designs ... are timeless."

-Temperley's creations are a favourite of Prince William's wife, the Duchess of Cambridge - Kate Middleton - but the designer was keen to be seen as more than a favourite of the royal.
+Temperley's creations are a favorite of Prince William's wife, the Duchess of Cambridge - Kate Middleton - but the designer was keen to be seen as more than a favorite of the royal.

 CANDY-CANE STRIPES

-"I don't like to be labelled to it, (the duchess) is a beautiful girl and there's lots of beautiful women that wear Temperley," the designer said.
+"I don't like to be labeled to it, (the duchess) is a beautiful girl and there's lots of beautiful women that wear Temperley," the designer said.

 Vivienne Westwood took a more quirky approach to ladylike elegance with a medley of beautifully tailored dresses, jackets and skirts with graphic floral prints, candy-cane striped shirts and cropped Capri pants.